ConnorChoban/MechaCar_Statistical_Analysis/README.md

 We can come to several conclusions by analyzing the MPG data.

-- From the output of the code below, we can see that the vehicle length and ground clearance variables provide a non-random amount of variance to the MPG     values in our dataset.
+- From the output of the code below, we can see that the vehicle length and ground clearance variables provide a non-random amount of variance to the MPG     values in our dataset, with coefficients of 2.60e-12 and 5.21e-08 respectively.

 - Intercept
 - Reject Null Hypothesis